gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Benchmark _Milestone_1_Final_Draft.md

 ## Requirements Analysis: System Design

-The student provides a detailed, in-depth top-down design of the system, with a diagram similar to a flowchart.
-The student explains each component and the reason for its inclusion.
 See Technical_Design.md for top-down design and architecture diagrams.
 The system is organized in layers:

 - Cloud Services Layer (optional): Aggregation, analytics, long-term storage